aparo/zio-opensearch/README.md

-# zio-elasticsearch
+# zio-opensearch
-ElasticSearch client for Scala based on ZIO and FP.
+OpenSearch client for Scala based on ZIO and FP.
-Only Elasticsearch 7.x is supported.
+Only OpenSearch 7.x is supported.

 The project targets are:
 - simply API for JVM and JS (targeting Scala 2.12/2.13 for now)
 - completely functional approach on the library based on ZIO
-- full typesafe Query, Aggregation, Request and Response of Elasticsearch
+- full typesafe Query, Aggregation, Request and Response of OpenSearch
 - http layer based on [sttp](https://github.com/softwaremill/sttp) (in future zio-http when it will be released)
 - using [zio-json]() for json management
-- full coverage of Elasticsearch call/responses (generated from API)
+- full coverage of OpenSearch call/responses (generated from API)

 All the code is based on Manager (ZIO Services) that can be composed to provide required functionalities to your project.
 Splitting the API in different reduces the size of the classes for the overall project.

 The actual modules are:

- - zio-elasticsearch-core: it provides all the core functionalities: document management and searching (query, aggregation, ...)
+ - zio-opensearch-core: it provides all the core functionalities: document management and searching (query, aggregation, ...)
- - zio-elasticsearch-async-search: it provides support for async search API
+ - zio-opensearch-async-search: it provides support for async search API
- - zio-elasticsearch-autoscaling: it provides support for autoscaling API
+ - zio-opensearch-autoscaling: it provides support for autoscaling API
- - zio-elasticsearch-cluster: it provides support for cluster API
+ - zio-opensearch-cluster: it provides support for cluster API
- - zio-elasticsearch-ccr: it provides support for Cross Cluster Replication API
+ - zio-opensearch-ccr: it provides support for Cross Cluster Replication API
- - zio-elasticsearch-dangling-indices: it provides support for Dangling Indices API
+ - zio-opensearch-dangling-indices: it provides support for Dangling Indices API
- - zio-elasticsearch-enrich: it provides support for Enrich API
+ - zio-opensearch-enrich: it provides support for Enrich API
- - zio-elasticsearch-eql: it provides support for EQL API
+ - zio-opensearch-eql: it provides support for EQL API
- - zio-elasticsearch-features: it provides support for Features API
+ - zio-opensearch-features: it provides support for Features API
- - zio-elasticsearch-fleet: it provides support for Fleet API
+ - zio-opensearch-fleet: it provides support for Fleet API
- - zio-elasticsearch-graph: it provides support for Graph API
+ - zio-opensearch-graph: it provides support for Graph API
- - zio-elasticsearch-indices: it provides support for Index Management API
+ - zio-opensearch-indices: it provides support for Index Management API
- - zio-elasticsearch-ilm: it provides support for Index Management API
+ - zio-opensearch-ilm: it provides support for Index Management API
- - zio-elasticsearch-ingest: it provides support for Ingest API with strong typed Process support
+ - zio-opensearch-ingest: it provides support for Ingest API with strong typed Process support
- - zio-elasticsearch-license: it provides support for License API
+ - zio-opensearch-license: it provides support for License API
- - zio-elasticsearch-logstash: it provides support for Logstash API
+ - zio-opensearch-logstash: it provides support for Logstash API
- - zio-elasticsearch-migration: it provides support for Migration API
+ - zio-opensearch-migration: it provides support for Migration API
- - zio-elasticsearch-ml: it provides support for Machine Learning API
+ - zio-opensearch-ml: it provides support for Machine Learning API
- - zio-elasticsearch-monitoring: it provides support for Monitoring API
+ - zio-opensearch-monitoring: it provides support for Monitoring API
- - zio-elasticsearch-nodes: it provides support for Nodes API
+ - zio-opensearch-nodes: it provides support for Nodes API
- - zio-elasticsearch-rollup: it provides support for Roll Up API
+ - zio-opensearch-rollup: it provides support for Roll Up API
- - zio-elasticsearch-searchable-snapshots: it provides support for Searchable Snapshot API
+ - zio-opensearch-searchable-snapshots: it provides support for Searchable Snapshot API
- - zio-elasticsearch-security: it provides support for Security API
+ - zio-opensearch-security: it provides support for Security API
- - zio-elasticsearch-shutdown: it provides support for Shutdown API
+ - zio-opensearch-shutdown: it provides support for Shutdown API
- - zio-elasticsearch-slm: it provides support for SLM API
+ - zio-opensearch-slm: it provides support for SLM API
- - zio-elasticsearch-snapshot: it provides support for Snapshot API
+ - zio-opensearch-snapshot: it provides support for Snapshot API
- - zio-elasticsearch-sql: it provides support for SQL API
+ - zio-opensearch-sql: it provides support for SQL API
- - zio-elasticsearch-ssl: it provides support for SSL API
+ - zio-opensearch-ssl: it provides support for SSL API
- - zio-elasticsearch-tasks: it provides support for Tasks API
+ - zio-opensearch-tasks: it provides support for Tasks API
- - zio-elasticsearch-text-structure: it provides support for Text Structure API
+ - zio-opensearch-text-structure: it provides support for Text Structure API
- - zio-elasticsearch-transform: it provides support for Transform API
+ - zio-opensearch-transform: it provides support for Transform API
- - zio-elasticsearch-watcher: it provides support for Watcher API
+ - zio-opensearch-watcher: it provides support for Watcher API
- - zio-elasticsearch-xpack: it provides support for XPACK API
+ - zio-opensearch-xpack: it provides support for XPACK API

 And their dependencies are the following ones:
 ![Module dependencies](dependencies.png)